Ian-Ennis/Ian-Ennis/README.md

 contact
 --------------------------
 - My pronouns are he/him
-- If you would like to reach me about what front end skills I can offer, or even just chat about code, I can be reached here --> [LinkedIn](https://www.linkedin.com/in/ian-ennis-tanstaafl-slatfatf/)
+- If you would like to reach me about what skills I can offer, or even just chat about code, I can be reached here --> [LinkedIn](https://www.linkedin.com/in/ian-ennis-tanstaafl-slatfatf/)

 Inspirations: